Divya1Metta/Divya/readme.md

 ![alt text](image.png)
 10. pip install pyodbc

-how to code in vs code using python for connectivity of database and python also for creating ,deleting,updating rows
+--> how to code in vs code using python for connectivity of database and python also for creating ,deleting,updating rows

-E

 To connect to a database using Python in Visual Studio Code (VS Code), create tables, insert rows, update rows, and delete rows, you can follow these steps: